Hey Dave Ramsey, What is 'Growth & Income'?

 A Word of Caution Growth & Income

-I won't make the mistake of telling you to invest in growth and income funds as a mutual fund type but I will suggest you learn how to build a portfolio of mutual funds and create an investment objective that suits your needs best.
+It's potentially a mistake to invest in growth and income funds as a mutual fund type but you may learn how to build a portfolio of mutual funds and create an investment objective that suits your needs best.
 There's nothing inherently wrong with growth and income funds but there is something wrong with telling large audiences that one particular fund type is suitable for anyone to buy and hold.

 Furthermore, there are funds that can be considered growth and income that are not always categorized as such.
 For example, S&P 500 Index funds will naturally hold a combination of growth stocks and value (income) stocks.
 If an investor already holds a fund like this, and millions do, they don't need another growth and income fund.

-But with all that said, even my article here consists of general information that may or may not be applicable on an individual basis.
+But with all that said, this consists of general information that may or may not be applicable on an individual basis.
 Therefore it is important that investors find funds that suit their personal goals and tolerance for risk and to do their own homework, rather than read or listen to one perspective.
 Another option is to hire a good investment advisor.